 Initial Response – Coeliac Children Look to their Parents for Reassurance

-Gluten Free Kids & the Importance of Developing Confidence
+Gluten Free Kids and the Importance of Developing Confidence

 If you are an adult following a gluten free diet, you have control.
 You decide what you should and can eat and how to manage your health… But having responsibility for a Coeliac or gluten-intolerant child, can be extra complicated.
 As parents, we all want to make sure our kids are safe and healthy.
-For parents of gluten free kids, that means we sometimes want to take control over everything they eat.
-But this is simply not possible.
+For parents of gluten free kids, that means we sometimes want to take control over everything they eat… only to quickly find that this is not possible.

 Of course we have a responsibility to keep them well and to help them live with Coeliac Disease.
 But children grow up really fast.
 We wouldn’t be doing them any favours if we didn’t let them develop their independence.
 For Coeliac children, that includes helping them to develop the confidence to look after themselves… To be safe, happy, healthy and positive about their diagnosis and to embrace all that being gluten free brings… its limitations and benefits.